harbour/core/harbour/contrib/hbzlib/readme.txt

 Some small changes (to fix compile time warning and errors) are applied to original source of minizip 1.01e:
-  * harbour/contrib/hbzlib/zconf.h
-    * changed #if 1 to #if 0 to not include unistd.h

   * harbour/contrib/hbzlib/zip.c
     * added forward definitions of allocate_new_datablock(),